Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Architectures

 Regardless of the chosen architecture, \ac{NTN} platforms can be integrated into a multi-connectivity (MC) framework for uplink, downlink, or bidirectional communication~\cite{TR38821}.
 In this context, a \ac{UE} can connect simultaneously to both an \ac{NTN} platform and a terrestrial access point, or to multiple \ac{NTN} platforms.
 This approach improves throughput, enhances reliability, and ensures seamless service continuity in heterogeneous service areas.

 The role of \ac{MC} in integrated \ac{TN}-\ac{NTN} systems depends on the operational objective.
 Beyond conventional dual- or multi-node connectivity, secondary MC nodes may be activated on demand to boost throughput.
-For example, \cite{majamaa2022multiconnectivity} proposed a secondary-node activation algorithm, demonstrating a 9.1\% increase in maximum average per-\ac{UE} throughput compared to systems without MC, and a 5.3\% improvement over baseline algorithms.
+For example, Majamaa, Martikainen, Sormunen, and Puttonen~\cite{majamaa2022multiconnectivity} proposed a secondary-node activation algorithm, demonstrating a 9.1\% increase in maximum average per-\ac{UE} throughput compared to systems without MC, and a 5.3\% improvement over baseline algorithms.

 In addition, MC enables dynamic traffic splitting between terrestrial and non-terrestrial nodes, allowing the network to balance load across layers and offload traffic from congested terrestrial nodes to \ac{NTN} links.
-In \cite{alam2024ontherole}, the authors introduced a framework for UE association, BS transmit power and activation, and bandwidth allocation between terrestrial and non-terrestrial tiers.
+Alam~\textit{et al.} \cite{alam2024ontherole} introduced a framework for UE association, BS transmit power and activation, and bandwidth allocation between terrestrial and non-terrestrial tiers.
 Simulation results showed a 45\% reduction in total power consumption and an approximately 250\% increase in average throughput compared to standard \ac{3GPP}-based network models.

-Within integrated \ac{NTN} systems, \ac{HAPS} can assume diverse roles: from serving as terrestrial network extensions or satellite signal repeaters to operating as full-scale network centers equipped with baseband units and edge data processing capabilities.
-These roles directly impact latency, energy efficiency, and coverage performance.
-For instance, \cite{erdogan2022cooperation} proposed a quasi-stationary HAPS to enhance inter-satellite connectivity via \ac{FSO} links with \ac{LEO} satellites.
-Simulations under extreme conditions, such as volcanic activity, demonstrated the feasibility of supporting optical inter-satellite communication.